DominicThorpe/iridescent_compiler/README.md

 Currently, the language supports the following flow control structures:
   - functions
-  - if, else-if, else (IEIE) structures
+  - if, else-if, else (IEIE) structures,
+  - indefinite loops

 The following are also planned:
   - for loops,
   - while loops,
-  - indefinite loops,
   - ternary structures

 These shall function much the same as their equivalents in C.